Shoreline Amphitheatre: History

+Until his death in 2019, the final concert at Shoreline was usually an Eddie Money concert in late September, as the Shoreline shows represented his homecoming concert.

 Built on a landfill

 In its opening year, a fan attending a Steve Winwood concert flicked a cigarette lighter and ignited methane that had been leaking from a landfill beneath the theater.
 Several small fires were reported that season.
 After those incidents, the city of Mountain View commissioned methane testing studies to define the location of methane vapors emanating from the soil within the amphitheater.
 These tests were used in developing a design for improved methane monitoring and more efficient methane extraction to ensure the amphitheater became safe as an outdoor venue.
 Ultimately, the lawn was removed, a gas barrier and methane removal equipment were installed, and then the lawn was re-installed.